 - Katsura Imperial Villa: imperial villa with a beautiful Japanese landscape garden.

-What to do and see in Tokyo in 3 days?
-15 essentials of Tokyo
+What to See and Do in Tokyo in 3 Days?
+15 Essentials of Tokyo

 Centre: